-86. Many procedural matters are not prescribed in the regulations and are at the discretion either of the local authority or the schools forum itself.
-However, there are requirements in the regulations relating to the following.

-Quorum

-- 87. A meeting is only quorate if 40% of the total membership is present; this excludes any observers, and it is 40% of the current membership excluding vacancies. - 87.1.
-If a meeting is inquorate it can proceed but it cannot legally take decisions (election of a Chair, or a decision relating to funding conferred by the funding regulations). - 87.2.
+- 59. Many procedural matters are not prescribed in the regulations and are at the discretion either of the local authority or the schools forum itself.
+However, there are requirements in the regulations relating to: - Quorum: A meeting is only quorate if 40% of the total membership is present (this excludes any observers, and it is 40% of the current membership excluding vacancies).
+If a meeting is inquorate it can proceed but it cannot legally take decisions (election of a Chair, or a decision relating to funding conferred by the funding regulations).
 An inquorate meeting can respond to local authority consultation, and give views to the local authority.
-It would normally be good practice for the local authority to take account of such 'unofficial' views, but it's not legally obliged to do so. - 87.3.
+It would normally be good practice for the local authority to take account of such 'unofficial' views, but it's not legally obliged to do so.
 In practice, the arrangements for meetings should be made to reduce the chance of a problem with the quorum.
-The quorum stipulation is in the regulations to help ensure the legitimacy of decisions

-Election of a chair

-- 88. Under the regulations, if the position of chair falls vacant, the schools forum must decide how long the term of office of the next chair will be. - 88.1.
+The quorum stipulation is in the regulations to help ensure the legitimacy of decisions - Election of a Chair: Under the Regulations, if the position of Chair falls vacant the schools forum must decide how long the term of office of the next Chair will be.
 This can be for any period, but the schools forum should consider carefully whether a period exceeding two years is sensible.

-- 88.2.
-A long period will also cause problems if the member elected as chair has a term of office as a member which comes to an end before their term of office as chair ends. - 88.3.
-The schools forum must elect a chair from amongst its own members, so it is not possible to elect an independent chair. - 88.4.
-Any elected member of the local authority or officer of the local authority who is a member of a schools forum may not hold the office of chair. - 88.5.
-Schools forums can also appoint to a position of vice chair to provide cover if the chair is absent, or the post vacant.

-Voting procedures

-- 89. The regulations provide that a schools forum may determine its own voting procedures, except that voting on: - the funding formula is limited to schools members, academies members and PVI representatives - de-delegation is limited to the specific primary and secondary phase of maintained schools members - retaining funding for statutory duties relating to maintained schools only is limited to maintained primary, secondary, special, and PRU members - 90.
-The powers which schools forums have to take decisions on a range of funding matters increase the importance of clear procedures, for example, decisions are made on a simple majority or the threshold to be met if higher. - 91.
-These procedures should take account of any use of working groups by the schools forum, for example a decision might be taken by voting to accept and adopt a report by a working group. - 92.
-As part of any voting procedure there should be clarity in the procedures for recording the outcome of a vote, and any resolutions a schools forum makes in relation to any vote taken.
+A long period will also cause problems if the member elected as Chair has a term of office as a member which comes to an end before their term of office as Chair ends.
+The schools forum must elect a Chair from amongst its own members, so it is not possible to elect an independent Chair.
+In addition any elected member of the local authority or officer of the local authority who is a member of a schools forum may not hold the office of Chair.
+Schools forums can also appoint to a position of vice Chair to provide cover if the Chair is absent or the post vacant - Voting procedures: The Regulations provide that a schools forum may determine its own voting procedures save that voting on: - the funding formula is limited to schools members, academies members and PVI representatives - de-delegation is limited to the specific primary and secondary phase of maintained schools members - retaining funding for statutory duties relating to maintained schools only is limited to maintained primary, secondary, special and PRU members - The powers which schools forums: have to take decisions on a range of funding matters increase the importance of clear procedures, for example, decisions are made on a simple majority or the threshold to be met if higher.
+These procedures should take account of any use of working groups by the schools forum, for example a decision might be taken by voting to accept and adopt a report by a working group (see paragraph 65).
+As part of any voting

-Substitutes

-93. The local authority must make arrangements to enable substitutes to attend and vote, where appropriate, at schools forum meetings.
-This applies to schools members, academies members, and non-schools members.
-The arrangements must be decided in consultation with schools forum members.

-Defects and vacancies

-94. The regulations provide that proceedings of the schools forum are not invalidated by defects in the election or appointment of any member, or the appointment of the chair.
-Nor does the existence of any vacancy on the schools forum invalidate proceedings.

-Timing

-95. Schools forums must meet at least four times a year.

-Meeting